cakesmith/silicon/README.md

 expect(rs(-1, 0)).toEqual({q: 0, notQ: -1});
 expect(rs(0, 0)).toEqual({q: 0, notQ: -1});
 ```

 This is a perfectly valid chip definition and will not produce an infinite recursion.

 We can explicitly define the simulation function of a chip if we wish.
-Just create a property on the chip object of 'sim' and have it return whatever simulation function you wish.
+Just create a property on the chip object of 'sim' and set to the value of whatever simulation function you want.
 For example, the built in `not` chip is defined as:

 ```js
 Silicon.prototype.add({
   name: 'not',